chuigda/Kits/README.md

 ## typeAssert
 A small library for type assertions in JavaScript.
 The story continues in [this repo](https://github.com/ICEYSELF/TypeAssert), and the UMD file here is a legacy option.

+## tyconv
+Converts between YAML and TOML, with certain restrictions.